Local Meat Processing: A Client Success Story

 A group of Pacific Northwest farmers had a problem.
 Consumers in their region wanted healthy, pasture-raised meat from farmers they trusted.
 The farmers nurtured their animals, cared about their meat products, and wanted to take them to market within their communities.
 While the demand for locally-raised and harvested meat was ballooning, the farmers lacked an ecosystem for effectively processing meat on-farm for their neighbors.

-As an organization, the co-op applied for a federal grant through the USDA Rural Business Enterprise Grant program.
-After receiving funding, they combined it with their start-up capital to purchase a movable, self-contained, and USDA-approved Mobile Slaughter Unit.
-Owners Pat and Dawn Cairus of Del Fox Meats, a trusted full-service butcher in Stanwood, Washington, partnered with the co-op to provide contracted services to operate the Mobile Slaughter Unit.
+As an organization, the co-op applied for a federal grant through the USDA Rural Business Development Grants program.
+After receiving funding, they combined it with their start-up capital to purchase a movable, self-contained, and USDA-approved Mobile Meat Harvest Unit.
+Owners Pat and Dawn Cairus of Del Fox Meats, a trusted full-service butcher in Stanwood, Washington, partnered with the co-op to provide contracted services to operate the Mobile Meat Harvest Unit.

-The 36-foot modular trailer, transportable from farm-to-farm by a truck, came to service the needs of the co-op’s nearly 40 farmers.
+The 36-foot mobile trailer, transportable from farm-to-farm by a truck, came to service the needs of the co-op’s nearly 40 farmers.
 Together, they cast off the need for outside processors.
-The farmers gained improved quality control and profit margins, and reduced transportation costs and the variability and stress of scheduling with off-site processing facilities.
+The farmers gained improved quality control and profit margins, reduced transportation costs, and lessened the variability and stress of scheduling with off-site processing facilities.